Ed Feustel's consulting focuses on security issues in distributed computing applications and infrastructure.

 Computer Architecture".

-He has represented Prime Computer as technical liaison to the Object
+He represented Prime Computer as technical liaison to the Object

 Management Group